The Frog Prince

-"The Frog Prince; or, Iron Henry" (Der Froschkönig oder der eiserne Heinrich, literally "The Frog King or the Iron Henry") is a German fairy tale collected by the Brothers Grimm and published in 1812 in Grimm's Fairy Tales (KHM 1).
+"The Frog Prince; or, Iron Henry" (Der Froschkönig oder der eiserne Heinrich, literally "The Frog King or the Iron Henry") is a German fairy tale collected by the Brothers Grimm and published in 1812 in Grimms' Fairy Tales (KHM 1).
 Traditionally, it is the first story in their folktale collection.
 The tale is classified as Aarne-Thompson type 440.

-"The Frog Prince" can be compared to the similar European fairy tale "The Frog Princess".
+"The Frog Prince" can be compared to the similar eastern European fairy tale "The Frog Princess".

 Origin

 Editions

-The story is best known through the rendition of the Brothers Grimm, who published it in their 1812 edition of Kinder- und Hausmärchen (Grimm's Fairy Tales), as tale no. 1.
+The story is best known through the rendition of the Brothers Grimm, who published it in their 1812 edition of Kinder- und Hausmärchen (Grimms' Fairy Tales), as tale no. 1.
 An older, moralistic version was included in the Grimms' handwritten Ölenberg Manuscript from 1810.
 Jack Zipes noted in 2016 that the Grimms greatly treasured this tale, considering it to be one of the "oldest and most beautiful in German-speaking regions."